Nginx Guide

 }

-Let people download the first chunk fast, then throttle them:
+Let the first chunk download fast, then throttle:

 location /videos/ {